JeffVenancius/BeLL-programing-language/README.md

 ### what if?
 Here are some ways to write if/else statements:

 ```
 (First way)

-is duck a bird? (is is equal to if, a is equal to ==)
+is duck a bird? ('is' is equal to if, 'a' is equal to ==)
 - write with "duck is a bird.".
-then is duck a whale? (then is not exactly equal to else, but it's the same spirit)
+then is duck a whale? ('then is' is not exactly equal to 'else', but it's the same spirit, so there you have it, 'else if')
 - write with "then how can they fly?".
-well then: (well is equal to I don't know what else to do man is there something I could do with this?)
+well then: ('well' is just so you can comunicate better, think of it as the machine trying to do all the paths and then say it for itself "well, I'll do this then")
 - write "What is life?".

-(Second way)
+(ternary)
+duck is a bird ? write with "duck is a bird.". ?? duck is a whale ? write with "then how can they fly?".

+(ternary multiline)
-duck is a bird:
+duck is a bird
-- ?
--- write with "duck is a bird.".
+- ? write with "duck is a bird.".
-- ?? duck is a whale:
+- ?? duck is a whale
--- write with "then how can they fly?".
+- ? write with "then how can they fly?".
-- ...
--- write "What is life?".

 ```

 ### Face/Off